Creditors Voluntary Liquidation:

 - 10% but less than 25% of the known creditors on the condition that those creditors provide security for the cost of holding the meeting; or

 - 25% or more of known creditors; or

 - a Committee of Inspection (this is a smaller group of creditors elected by, and to represent, all the creditors).

 If a request complies with these requirements and is ‘reasonable’, the liquidator must hold a meeting of creditors as soon as reasonably practicable.

 When does the liquidation process end?

-The liquidation process ends when the liquidator is satisfied they have finished investigating any matters they see as relevant, and ASIC has provided clearance for them to apply for the company to be struck off.
-The liquidator will then lodge their final return which causes ASIC to deregister the company three months later.
+The liquidation process ends when the liquidator is satisfied they have finished investigating any matters they see as relevant, and the regulator has provided clearance for them to apply for the company to be struck off.
+The liquidator will then lodge their final return which causes the regulator to deregister the company three months later.

 How much does a liquidation cost?

 The cost of a liquidation varies depending on the circumstances.
 A liquidator will normally want to see an amount paid upfront to cover minimum expenses, but if the company has assets of sufficient value, that requirement may be waived.
 If the company can pay the fee, it should, if not the liquidation can be funded by anyone.
 Here at Dissolve, we are small and efficient.
 This means we can provide a liquidation process faster and cheaper than big firms.